Global relaxation of bistable solutions for gradient systems in one unbounded spatial dimension: Some properties of the profiles of stationary solutions

-The proof will follow from the next two lemmas. \begin{lemma}[non bistable solutions never stop to ``Escape''] For every solution $x\mapsto u(x)$ of the Hamiltonian system~\cref{stat_app} that is defined for all $x$ in $\rr$ and that is not in $\statsol(\mmm_0)$, the set $\Sigma_{\textup{\textrm{Esc}}}[u(\cdot)]$ is unbounded. \end{lemma} \begin{proof}[Proof of \cref{lem:lag_sig_far_infin}] This lemma is an immediate consequence of \cref{lem:ham_equ_hyp} of the previous \cref{subsec:ham_equ_hyp}. \end{proof} \begin{lemma}[almost zero Hamiltonian yields positive Lagrangian at each ``Escape''] There exist positive quantities $\deltaHam$ and $\deltaLag$ such that, for every solution $x\mapsto u(x)$ of the Hamiltonian system~\cref{stat_app} that is defined for all $x$ in $\rr$, if the Hamiltonian of this solution is between $-\deltaHam$ and $+\deltaHam$, then, for every $x_0$ in $\rr$, the following holds:
+The proof will follow from the next two lemmas. \end{proof} \begin{lemma}[non bistable stationary solutions never stop to ``Escape''] For every global solution $\xi\mapsto u(\xi)$ of system~\cref{ham_ord_2_bis} that is not in $\PhiZero(\valueOfV)$, the set $\SigmaEsc[u(\cdot)]$ is unbounded. \end{lemma} \begin{proof}[Proof of \cref{lem:lag_sig_far_infin}] This lemma is an immediate consequence of \cref{lem:ham_equ_hyp} of the previous \cref{subsec:ham_equ_hyp}. \end{proof} \begin{lemma}[almost zero normalized Hamiltonian yields positive normalized Lagrangian at each ``Escape''] There exist positive quantities $\deltaHam$ and $\deltaLag$ such that, for every global solution $\xi\mapsto u(\xi)$ of system~\cref{ham_ord_2_bis}, if the normalized Hamiltonian $H^\ddag$ of this solution is between $-\deltaHam$ and $+\deltaHam$, then, for every $\widebar{\xi}$ in $\rr$, the following holds: